calebchris000/calebchris000/README.md

 # Hi!
 I'm Caleb.
 It's nice to meet you. :wave:
 ## About Me :man:
 I'm a front-end developer who is passionate about creating beautiful and functional web applications.
-My expertise lies in React, HTML, CSS and Ruby on Rails.
+My expertise lies in HTML, CSS, React and Ruby on Rails.

 I have a strong understanding of front-end development principles and have gained experience building responsive and user-friendly web pages.
-I love using React to create dynamic user interfaces and manage state, and I have a knack for combining HTML and CSS to create visually appealing layouts.
+I love using React to create dynamic user interfaces and manage state, and I have a talent for combining HTML and CSS to create visually appealing layouts.
 Plus, I have the added bonus of experience in integrating front-end components with Ruby on Rails back-end systems.

 I've worked on a variety of projects in the past, both small and large-scale.
 From start to finish, I bring my skills in using version control systems (such as Git) and my focus on writing clean, maintainable and well-documented code to every project.